arcus-azure/arcus.security/docs/preview/features/secret-store/create-new-secret-provider.md

        }
    }
    ```
-3. Optionally, you can provide an extension for a consumer-friendly way to add the provider as source.
+3. Optionally, you can provide an extension for a consumer-friendly way to add the provider.
    ex:
    ```csharp
     public static class SecretStoreBuilderExtensions